leymoo/leymoo.github.io/_posts/2023-04-11-A Technical Manifesto.markdown

 categories: personal technical
 ---

-## The word "technical" is no longer fit for purpose.
+## The word "technical" is no longer fit for purpose

 At best, it's vague and confusing.